BlazorHub/oqtane.chathubs/README.md

 # Oqtane ChatHub Module

-The Oqtane Framework allows developers to create external modules.
+The chathubs module allows developers to code and run realtime chat.
 Post issues anytime you want it is okay and appreciated i will reply as soon as im ready and fixed it anyhow.

 # Getting Started For Oqtane ChatHub Module Dev